Valloric/hge-multi/README.md

 The idea is to get _one_ version of HGE running on Windows, Linux and Mac OS X.
 Vanilla HGE is Windows only, hge-unix is Mac & Linux.

-There is NO support.
+**There is absolutely NO support.**  It might or it might not work for you.
 Use it as is or don't.
 Pull requests welcome.

 ### Original hge-unix README